litsakis/TerraFormDemo/README.md

     1)enviroment configured with an AWS Account
-    2)Latest Terraform tool
+    2)Latest Terraform version
-    3)You must generate your ssh key pairs of your working machine
+    3)key pairs of working machine must be generated (required by ssh )

     update the terraform-dev.tfvars/terraform-stage.tfvars with your preference
-    run
+    please dont forget to change the my_ip_adress in tfvars!!! run

     terraform apply -var-file terraform-dev.tfvars -lock=false #for dev env